jeanc18rlos/dental-vip-cms/src/pages/en/the-clinic/philosophy.md

       that can put your health at risk and make you easy prey to professional malpractice.
-      Work very fast, attend to many patients, delegate functions and spare the most in academic training, infrastructure, technology, biosafety and expenses of clinical material is a common philosophy in those who tender cheap dentistry.
+      Work very fast, attend to many patients, delegate functions and spare the most in academic training, infrastructure, technology, biosafety and expenses of clinical material; is a common philosophy in those who tender cheap dentistry.
       </p> <p class="light-font">DENTAL VIP offers <strong>dedication, personalization,
       excellence and exclusivity,</strong> combining the best of Specialized Integrated Dentistry with the most current and relevant technology, all <strong>at fair